 Our education programme, Generation Global, works with teachers to enable students to gain the crucial skills of dialogue, critical thinking, and religious literacy.
 It has reached more than 200,000 students so far, in over 20 countries.
+We also offer Essentials of Dialogue, a toolkit to help anyone teach the skills of dialogue, as a free resource.
 On a global advocacy level, we are campaigning to mobilise the international community and governments to agree to a global commitment on educating against extremism.

 Promoting co-existence and tackling religious extremism requires the support and initiative of religious leaders.
 We develop projects to help religious leaders to address extremism within their own spheres of influence, supporting them to identify and resolve challenges in their own communities.
 We work with religious leaders in Nigeria and Egypt, including those in some of the most conflicted areas, to counter extremist narratives.